Allocator (C++)

 In C++ computer programming, allocators are a component of the C++ Standard Library.
 The standard library provides several data structures, such as list and set, commonly referred to as containers.
 A common trait among these containers is their ability to change size during the execution of the program.
 To achieve this, some form of dynamic memory allocation is usually required.
 Allocators handle all the requests for allocation and deallocation of memory for a given container.
 The C++ Standard Library provides general-purpose allocators that are used by default; however, custom allocators may also be supplied by the programmer.

 Allocators were invented by Alexander Stepanov as part of the Standard Template Library (STL).
 They were originally intended as a means to make the library more flexible and independent of the underlying memory model, allowing programmers to utilize custom pointer and reference types with the library.
 However, in the process of adopting STL into the C++ standard, the C++ standardization committee realized that a complete abstraction of the memory model would incur unacceptable performance penalties.
 To remedy this, the requirements of allocators were made more restrictive.
 As a result, the level of customization provided by allocators is more limited than was originally envisioned by Stepanov.

 Nevertheless, there are many scenarios where customized allocators are desirable.
 Some of the most common reasons for writing custom allocators include improving performance of allocations by using memory pools, and encapsulating access to different types of memory, like shared memory or garbage-collected memory.
 In particular, programs with many frequent allocations of small amounts of memory may benefit greatly from specialized allocators, both in terms of running time and memory footprint.

+Standard library

+Within the standard library, allocators are found in the following headers: